NicoFJ09/CE-SMS/README.md

 INSTRUCTIONS:
-Move to the directory where /Server is and enter "dotnet run" to start the whole program
+Move to the directory where /Server is and enter "dotnet run" to start the whole program, full screen for a better experience